ParedesGab/PP3-my-community-finances-app/README.md

-# My Finances Tracker App
+# My Financial Survey 2025!

 (Developer: Gabriela Fabiola Paredes Rojas)

 ![Mockup image](documentation/website-screenshots/1-mockup.png)

-**Welcome to the FinancialSurvey2025**
+**Welcome to the FinancialSurvey2025!**

-    This application collects information about income and expenses to better understand the economic landscape of your group, region, etc!.
+    This application collects information about income and expenses to provide insights into the financial landscape of your community!

     Your participation will remain anonymous.
-    Thank you for helping us gain a deeper understanding of personal finances!
+    Thank you for contributing to a better understanding of personal finances!

     Let's get started! 🚀

-+ The live page can be accessed via this [link](https://my-finances-tracker-5a1726e2723f.herokuapp.com/) UPDATE
++ The live page can be accessed via this [link](https://my-finances-tracker-5a1726e2723f.herokuapp.com/)

 ---
 ## Project Goals